mikejlong60/docker-tomcat-tutorial/README.md

 * https://localhost:8445/config

 You should see that all the webapps are using HTTP/2 Protocol in Chrome and Firefox.
-And you should see that the default web app in non-HTTP mode is running in HTTP/1.1 Protocol in Firefox.
+And you should see that the default web app in non-HTTP mode is running in HTTP/1.1 Protocol in Firefox ad Chrome.